 Castel San Pietro

-Torre dei Lamberti – because it gives you an excellent view over the city
+Torre dei Lamberti – because it gives you an excellent view of the city

 Castelvecchio Bridge – at least walk the bridge and get a sense of what it was like in medieval times.
 If you have time, I would look through the castle.
 If you are in a hurry skip it.